IntangibleMatter/intangiblematter.github.io/content/posts/the-new-wave-of-the-future.md

 8485 is the second artist of this genre who I got into, and the first one that caused me to identify "hyperpop" as something that I liked.
 8485 is an artist who is based somewhere in Ontario.
 Her music frequently explores themes of directionlessness, living in the present, and wanting to escape suburbia.

-Her song *Hangar* is a song that I've loved for a while now, and I've spent many a day where I will simply have the drawn out, retroesque synths and longing vocals looping in my head.
+Also, if you want to look into the lore, it's really cool.

 ### Hangar